Sura and Baya Statue: According to History

 The Sura and Boyo statues symbolize "those who dare to face danger".
 Linguistically, "sura" means courage, while "baya" means danger.
 In the past, when the Majapahit Kingdom was founded, there was an attack by the Tar-Tar people or Mongols who invaded the land of Java.
 The people came from the north of this island, they landed in East Java.
 The leader of the Javanese army who was able to expel the Tar-Tar or Mongols at that time was named Raden Wijaya or the forerunner of the Majapahit Kingdom.
 Raden Wijaya then called him "sanggramacura" or "a brave person who is afraid because of his courage in facing danger" or in other words Çirabhaya which means "dare to face danger".
 Raden Wijaya is symbolized as a brave warrior, while the Mongol army symbolizes the danger that came to the island of Java.

-The Places
+Locations

 Surabaya

 This statue is located in three places in the city of Surabaya: